lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 In the following, {{sec-message-side-processing-m1}} to {{sec-message-side-processing-m2-m3}} describe more in detail the actions performed by the SPO on the different, incoming EDHOC messages.

-Then, {{sec-message-side-processing-ace-prof}} describes further, special handling of incoming EDHOC messages in particular situations.
+Then, {{sec-message-side-processing-particular}} describes further, special handling of incoming EDHOC messages in particular situations.

 ## EDHOC message_1 ## {#sec-message-side-processing-m1}